 The National Aeronautics and Space Administration has also supported work aimed at understanding the production and fate of calcite (calcium carbonate) particles produced by a group of phytoplankton species known as coccolithophores.
 Extensive blooms of these species have been observed as bright, highly reflective patches in CZCS and AVHRR visible-channel data throughout the North Atlantic.
-These species may play a significant role in atmospheric sulfur cycles as they produce dimethyl sulfide, which acts as a Assessment of Sajellite Farth Observation Programsa 1991 (Source of Sajellite Farth Observation Programsa 1991) in the atmosphere.
+These species may play a significant role in atmospheric sulfur cycles as they produce dimethyl sulfide, which acts as a source of sulfate aerosols in the atmosphere.
 It has also been hypothesized that these organisms influence cloud formation over the ocean, and hence have a potential role in the global radiation budget.